Karl Ritter, Film Director and Producer

 Ritter's visiting card after emigration to Argentina.
 The dwelling is no longer owned by his descendents.

 The film comedy Capriccio starring Lillian Harvey in travesti was a film loathed by Joseph Goebbels, who had it re–edited and mangled before it premiered.
 This film brought about the first serious rift between the Propaganda Minister and Ritter.
 But despite his efforts, the public and critics loved the footage that remained.
 It is probably the most curious and uncharacteristic film made by Karl Ritter, although his sense of humour and love of comedy and light–hearted fun–filled movies is apparent when reading the biography on him.
-The Collection has his personal newspaper clippings album covering Capriccio. with reviews from all across the Reich, Europe, Japan and elsewhere.
-It has been used subsequently for an academic chapter on the film being published in 2014.
+The Gillespie Collection has his personal newspaper clippings album covering Capriccio. with reviews from all across the Reich, Europe, Japan and elsewhere.
+It has been used subsequently for an academic chapter on the film which was published in 2014.
+The album is shown here --

 Ritter's clipping album for his film Capriccio.
 (1938)